alexkalisz/survey-results-analyser/README.md

 - **GitHub**: Platform used for version control, code storage, and collaboration.
 - **Gitpod**: Cloud-based development environment used for coding and testing.
 - **Heroku**: Platform used for deploying and hosting the application online.
-- **LucidCharts**: Tool used for designing flowcharts and diagrams to map out project logic.
+- **Microsoft Powerpoint**: Tool used for designing flowcharts and diagrams to map out project logic.
 - **Google Sheets**: Used to store and manage survey data for the application.
 - **Google Cloud**: Platform for accessing APIs and managing cloud resources.